Metropolitan Detention Center, Brooklyn: History

+In September 2024, the Federal Bureau of Prisons confirmed that federal defendants entering the prison system after sentencing will no longer be sent to MDC Brooklyn.
+This decision is possibly related to a previous ruling by a Federal Court judge who threatened to vacate a man's sentence if he was sent to MDC Brooklyn due to the "dangerous, barbaric conditions" of the jail.
+The same month, rapper and record producer Sean "Diddy" Combs was incarcerated at the prison's Special Housing Unit.

 Notable incidents

 Inmate assault

-On June 29, 2009, Ronald Atkinson (62416-054), an inmate at MDC Brooklyn who had been arrested in connection with six bank robberies twelve days earlier, committed an allegedly unprovoked assault on a correctional officer, punching him in the head multiple times until he was restrained by correctional officers.
-As a result of the assault, the counselor, whom the Bureau of Prisons did not identify, suffered serious injuries, including a broken nose, broken facial bones, a fractured eye socket, a laceration requiring stitches and two slipped discs in his neck.
-An 18-year veteran of the Bureau of Prisons, the counselor was forced to take a medical retirement as a result of his injuries.
+On June 29, 2009, Ronald Atkinson (62416–054), an inmate at MDC Brooklyn who had been arrested in connection with six bank robberies 12 days earlier, committed an allegedly unprovoked assault on a correctional officer, repeatedly punching him in the head until he was restrained by correctional officers.
+The officer, whom the Bureau of Prisons did not identify, suffered a broken nose, broken facial bones, a fractured eye socket, a laceration requiring stitches, and two slipped discs in his neck.
+An 18-year veteran of the Bureau of Prisons, the officer was forced to retire as a result of his injuries.

-Atkinson was subsequently sentenced to 7 years in federal prison for the bank robberies.
-On July 19, 2013, he was sentenced to an additional 12 years in prison in connection with the assault.
-Atkinson is scheduled for release in 2031.
-Atkinson is currently housed at USP Victorville.
+Atkinson was sentenced to seven years in federal prison for the bank robberies.
+On July 19, 2013, he was sentenced to an additional 12 years in prison for the assault.
+Currently held at USP Coleman I in Sumter County, Florida, Atkinson is scheduled for release in 2032.